qsebring3930/cs2mulch/index.md

   overlay_color: "#000"
   overlay_filter: "0.3"
   overlay_image: /assets/images/bg.png
-excerpt: "A collection of physical manipulates and games to support teaching advanced data structure concepts in computer science."
+excerpt: "A collection of physical manipulatives and games to support teaching advanced data structure concepts in computer science."
 ---

 This project is creating engaging manipulatives specifically